• Skip to main content

 We sometimes fail to realize just how important recovery is when it comes to staying fit and healthy.
-More so, many of us fail to acknowledge how important the sweat we shed as we workout, along with how it helps when we recover.
+More so, many of us fail to acknowledge how important the sweat we shed as we work out, along with how it helps when we recover.
 Yes, perspiration has its role in the recovery after we workout!
 So if you’re wondering, how is perspiration related to recovery after exercise?
 Read on to find out!

 What is Perspiration?

 Perspiration, or as we call sweating, is the process where your skin’s pores will produce a salty liquid known as sweat.
-This happens when your body overheats from exercise, training, higher metabolism, among other similar activities.
+This happens when your body overheats from exercise, training, and higher metabolism, among other similar activities.

 Our bodies are programmed to maintain a temperature between 97-99 degrees F, and perspiration helps maintain that temperature with the help of the hypothalamus, which acts like our internal thermostat.
 When the hypothalamus senses an increase in body temperature, it will activate the sweat glands which will begin the process of perspiration, getting our bodies to cool down.